Can Out-of-State MMJ Patients Buy Cannabis In Oklahoma?

 It is possible for any medical marijuana patient to buy cannabis in Oklahoma.
 Yup, you read that right!
 Your Missouri marijuana card or your Ohio marijuana card, or any medical marijuana card from any state will grant you access to Oklahoma dispensaries.
 There is a catch, though.

 According to Marijuana Business Daily, out-of-state residents with valid out-of-state medical marijuana IDs can qualify for a $100, 30-day renewable temporary license that allows a patient to buy, use or grow MMJ within the borders of Oklahoma.
-You can find this temporary license form here.
+Use the temporary license application form.

 Sadly, because cannabis continues to be illegal under federal law, transporting medical cannabis across borders is still technically illegal.
 If a patient were pulled over by law enforcement for transporting cannabis from Oklahoma to Missouri, their medical marijuana card would not protect them as they are committing a federal crime.
 The card itself is issued by the state.
 Sadly, no marijuana card currently in existence protects a patient from federal rules, regulations or laws.
 Let us hope the federal ban on cannabis is one day lifted, or loosened at the very least.